vokhotnikov/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10762
 ```

-We can see that imputing the missing values with the chosen strategy does not
+It can be seen that imputing the missing values with the chosen strategy does
-significantly impact on estimates of total number of steps per day for the
+not significantly impact on estimates of total number of steps per day for the
 dataset in question.

 The histogram of the total number of steps per day stayed the same.
 There is a